fjwright/Run-REDUCE/BUILD.md

 ### Build and Run the Project

-To build the project, click on the *Build Project* button or menu item.
-This will create the directory `out/production` if necessary and populate it by compiling the `.java` files and copying the other required files in the `src` directory.
+Select the *Run/Debug Configuration* `RunREDUCE` and then click on the *Run 'RunREDUCE'* button or menu item.
+This will create the directory `out/production` if necessary and populate it by compiling the `.java` files and copying the other required files.

-To run the project using the files in the directory `out/production`, select the *Run/Debug Configuration* `RunREDUCE` and then click on the *Run 'RunREDUCE'* button or menu item.
-This is a useful check before building a JAR or installer.
-This should pop up Run-REDUCE in its own window.
+It should pop up Run-REDUCE in its own window, and is a useful check before building a JAR or installer.

 ### Build and Run the JAR

-To build the JAR, open the *Build Artifacts...* item in the *Build* menu and then click on *Build* in the *Action* pop-up menu.
+Select the *Run/Debug Configuration* `Run-REDUCE.jar` and then click on the *Run 'Run-REDUCE.jar'* button or menu item.
 This will build the project if necessary, create the directory `out/artifacts` if necessary and populate it by building the file `Run-REDUCE.jar`.

-To run the JAR, select the *Run/Debug Configuration* `Run-REDUCE.jar` and then click on the *Run 'Run-REDUCE.jar'* button or menu item.
-This should pop up Run-REDUCE in its own window.
+It should pop up Run-REDUCE in its own window.

 ## Build and Run using the Command Line